Is Your Innovation Supplier-Centric… or Customer-Centric?

 And whatever you do, don’t develop your “test methods” internally.
 Use your customer interviews to understand how they measure success for each outcome… and build your test methods accordingly.
 If a customer outcome is “minimize physical effort to drill holes,” you need to learn how to perform this test internally… from the customer.

 Shift 4: From “Competitive Pricing” to “Value Creation”

 When they develop a new product, many suppliers consider competitors’ prices as they plan their pricing.
 Or worse, they think in terms of cost-plus pricing.
 Both of these modes are nearly irrelevant if you are introducing a product that delivers new customer value.
 Competitive pricing just helps you judge initial customer reaction, and cost-plus just sets the pricing floor.
 Neither tells you what customers will pay.

-Suppliers would do better to think in terms of value creation and value capture.
+Suppliers intent on customer-centric innovation would do better to think in terms of value creation and value capture.
 Value creation occurs when a supplier delivers value to customers they can get in no other way.
 In the B2B world, this value may help customers save money in their processes, or make money in their products.
 Value capture takes place when customers return a portion of that value by paying higher prices.

 When suppliers get this right, they reap enormous profits.
 But relatively few do.
 That’s because they miss Shifts #2 and #3: They fail to uncover outcomes that will truly excite customers, and they don’t fully understand customers’ next best alternatives.